 Service/organisation What they do in brief Contact details Educational Psychologist The educational psychologist supports our school in understanding areas of SEN and works alongside the school in helping to support these children.
 Via school Speech and Language Therapist The speech and language therapist works alongside our school to support children with speech/language needs.
-See Family Information Service (FIS) website Child and Adolescent Mental Health Service (CAMHS) CAMHS offer assessment and treatment when children have behaviour, emotional or mental health needs.
-See FIS website Behaviour for Learning Lead (Aspire) The behaviour lead offers advice and support when children exhibit challenging behaviour in school.
+See Family Information Service (FIS) website Autism Spectrum Team The autism education advisor works with the school to provide advice and guidance in supporting the needs of children with a diagnosis of autism.
+See FIS website Child and Adolescent Mental Health Service (CAMHS) CAMHS offer assessment and treatment when children have behaviour, emotional or mental health needs.
+See FIS website Mental Health Support Team In school support from an education mental health practitioner who works with CAMHS.
+Via school

+Behaviour for Learning Lead (Aspire) The behaviour lead offers advice and support when children exhibit challenging behaviour in school.
 Via school Cognition and Learning Service The service works alongside our school to support children with dyslexia and training/advice for teachers.
-See FIS website

-School Nursing Service The school nursing service provides confidential advice and support for children with health needs.
+See FIS website School Nursing Service The school nursing service provides confidential advice and support for children with health needs.
 See FIS website Parent Support Advisor The parent support advisor can offer advice and support to parents for a wide range of issues.
 Via school Hearing Support Team The service works with hearing impaired children and staff.
 See FIS website.
+Education Welfare Officer The Education Welfare Officer works with the school, parents and pupils to support regular school attendance.
+Via school